microsoft/dotnet/Documentation/compatibility/workflow-xoml-file-checksums-changed-from-md5-to-sha256.md

 System.AppContext.SetSwitch("Switch.System.Workflow.ComponentModel.UseLegacyHashForXomlFileChecksum", true);
 ```

-Or in configuration (this needs to be in MSBuild.exe.config for the MSBuild.exe that you are using):
+Or in a configuration file (this needs to be in MSBuild.exe.config for the MSBuild.exe that you are using):
 ```xml
 <configuration>
    <runtime>